 Is this a fantasy?
 Or is it possibly true that you can change the volume of noise at home?

-Can you really transform your home to an environment where everyone speaks at a normal tone, and no one is yelling or screaming at each other?
+Can you really transform your home into an environment where everyone speaks at a normal tone, and no one is yelling or screaming at each other?
 How about a world free of kids constantly interrupting adult conversations?

 You can!
 And it’s relatively simple!
 (I didn’t say easy, I said simple!)

 There are several steps that you can take to transform the volume and the amount of yelling and screaming that goes on in your home.
 Follow this formula for 30 days.
 Do so with impeccable follow-through, and you will be amazed at the results.
-The Holidays could sound very different than they did last year!
+Holidays could sound very different than they did last year!

 Remember the word: impeccable.